-To protect people using an emergency lift during a fire, E3.4(d) requires it to be within a fire-resisting shaft.
-Specification C1.1 contains provisions for the FRL of these shafts.
+To protect people using an emergency lift during a fire, E3.4(d) requires it to be within a fire-resisting shaft in accordance with the requirements of C2.10.

 AS 1735.2 contains specific provisions for emergency lifts.
 These provisions allow emergency services personnel to override the operation of the lift, including the re-call of the lift to a nominated floor.
 Note E3.5 with regard to the non-applicability of Clause 12.2 of AS 1735.2.